 Getting these clients sucks, but you have to keep your cool.
-It’s part of the job.
+It’s part of the job in the tattoo business.
 If you blow up at customers, you’ll get bad reviews on social media, meaning fewer clients and less money.

 In tattooing, patience means being able to focus while also being kind.